KatharaFramework/NetworkPlugin/README.md

 # Kathará Network Plugin

-This repository contains the source code for the Docker Network Plugin.
+This repository contains the source code for the Docker Network Plugin used by Kathará.

 The plugin has two different versions, which are divided in the two main folders:
 - [`vde`](/vde/): creates pure L2 LANs using VDE (Virtual Distributed Ethernet) software switches and tap interfaces (which is built using the `kathara/katharanp_vde` tag).